Charlie Brown: 1940s–1950s

 In early 1959, Charlie Brown (and other Peanuts characters) made his first animated appearances after they were sponsored by the Ford Motor Company in commercials for its automobiles, as well as for intros to The Tennessee Ernie Ford Show.
 The ads were animated by Bill Melendez for Playhouse Pictures, a cartoon studio that had Ford as a client.

 1960s

-In the 1960s, the Peanuts comic strip entered what most readers consider to be its Golden Age, and Charlie Brown reaching his peak in popularity, becoming well-known in numerous countries, with the strip reaching 355 million readers.
+In the 1960s, the Peanuts comic strip entered what most readers consider to be its Golden Age, reaching its peak in popularity, becoming well known in numerous countries, with the strip reaching 355 million readers.